rlagusrud61/moodify-design/docs/Final Project Plan.md

     * BLE-GATT-SERVER
         i.
 Uses the bluetooth adapter of the Raspberry Pi. ii.
 A python wrapper for controlling this adapter is used, namely pyble, which was not written by us, but is part of the official bluez examples which was modified by a user on Github for ease of access in projects. iii.
-This library is used to define our own Moodify™ Advertisement, Moodify™ Services and Moodify™ Characteristics for those Services. iv.
+This library is used to define our own Moodify Advertisement, Moodify Services and Moodify Characteristics for those Services. iv.
 Advertisement is what allows us to use a Human-Readable name when we want to connect to the Pi from our website.
         v.
 Services is a container for many characteristics that we would like to control in our Bluetooth Server. vi.
 Characteristics are individual elements that a user writes to from the client.
-These updates are carried forward to the Moodify™ Driver
+These updates are carried forward to the Moodify Driver
 3. GPIO-Programming
     * MoodifyDriver
         - Holds the current mode: